grantiago/grantiago.github.io/_posts/2021-09-27-extract-json.md

+## How to extract data from JSON with PHP?

 ### Intro
 First off you have a string.
 JSON is not an array, an object, or a data structure.
 JSON is a text-based serialization format - so a fancy string, but still just a string.
 Decode it in PHP by using json_decode().